Zizou Bergs: 2024: French Open debut, top 65

-2025: Maiden ATP Tour finals and top 10 win, top 50
+2025: ATP finals, top 10 win, Masters quarterfinal, top 50

 In January, Bergs reached his maiden ATP Tour final as a qualifier at the 2025 ASB Classic with wins over Pablo Carreño Busta, Francisco Comesaña, Isaac Becroft, Luca Nardi, Roberto Carballés Baena, and seventh seed Nuno Borges.
 As a result, Bergs reached the top 60 in the rankings on 13 January 2025.
 He lost to Gaël Monfils in straight sets in the championship match.

-In February, Bergs reached his second career semifinal at the 2025 Open 13 Provence in Marseille, with wins over eight seed Nuno Borges and Zhizhen Zhang by retirement.
+In February, Bergs reached his second career semifinal at the Open 13 in Marseille, with wins over eight seed Nuno Borges and Zhizhen Zhang by retirement.

 In March, at the 2025 Miami Open, Bergs reached the third round recording his first top 10 win over eight seed Andrey Rublev.
 As a result, he reached the top 50 on 31 March 2025.